-I. Dedicated JLM-only Staff Editors
+Dedicated JLM-only Staff Editors

 For consideration to become one of eight to twelve JLM-only staff editors, applications may be submitted on Lawnet during the early application or regular application period.
-Early applications to the dedicated JLM-cluster are due April 18, 2017.
+Early applications to become a staff editor exclusively for JLM are due 04/16/2018, and regular applications are due on 05/22/2018.
 Required application materials are listed below and are the same for both the early and regular application processes.
 Your name should not appear on any of the documents you submit.

-II.
-General HRLR Staff Editors
+HRLR and JLM Staff Editors

-For consideration to become a staff editor on both HRLR and the JLM (a general staff editor), applications must be submitted on Lawnet during the regular journal application period and are due on May 23, 2017.
+For consideration to become a staff editor for both HRLR and the JLM (a regular staff editor), applications must be submitted on Lawnet during the regular journal application period and are due on 05/22/2018.
 Required application materials are listed below.
 Your name should not appear on any of the documents you submit.

 - Statement of Interest: Your statement of interest should be 400–750 words.
-As part of this statement, please tell us why you want to serve on the Columbia Human Rights Law Review.
+As part of this statement, please tell us why you want to serve on the Human Rights Law Review.
 Additional topics you may wish to highlight: any relevant writing, editing, or Blue Book experience that you will bring to HRLR and the JLM, language fluency that will allow you to understand and cite-check foreign sources, and your specific areas of interest in human rights, civil rights, or prisoners’ rights.
 If you are interested in working on the Spanish JLM, please include a sentence noting your language abilities and interest.
 For these purposes, Spanish fluency means that you can produce clear, detailed Spanish translations on complicated legal topics.

 - Language Fluency: If you have proficiency in a foreign language, please indicate this on Lawnet even if you have written about your language skills in the Statement of Interest.
 This is especially important if you have Spanish fluency and would like to work on the Spanish JLM.

 - Resume: Your resume should be one page.
 You must remove your name.